stiproot/mcp-clickhouse/README.md

-# ClickHouse MCP Server
+# ClickHouse MCP Server (Enhanced)

 [![PyPI - Version](https://img.shields.io/pypi/v/mcp-clickhouse-like)](https://pypi.org/project/mcp-clickhouse-like)

-An MCP server for ClickHouse with enhanced filtering capabilities.
+An MCP server for ClickHouse with enhanced filtering capabilities for database and table discovery.

 > **Note**: This is a fork of [ClickHouse/mcp-clickhouse](https://github.com/ClickHouse/mcp-clickhouse) with added filtering support for `list_databases` and `list_tables` tools.
+Both functions now support single or multiple LIKE/NOT LIKE patterns for flexible database and table discovery.

+## What's New in This Fork

+- ✨ **Multiple Pattern Support**: Filter databases and tables using multiple LIKE patterns with OR logic
+- ✨ **Advanced Exclusions**: Exclude using multiple NOT LIKE patterns with AND logic
+- ✨ **Backward Compatible**: Single string patterns still work exactly as before
+- ✨ **Pagination Aware**: Multiple patterns work seamlessly with table pagination

 ## Features